- What does "carbon neutral" mean?

 Currently, we support the Afognak Forest Carbon Project.

-- Hastening the day when we have local, verified forestry projects in Indiana.
+- Future verified, carbon projects in Indiana.
+We are working with both state legislators and large corporate buyers (more to come soon) to make this happen.
+Your support hastens the day.
 When this happens, we'll be able to take local Indiana leaders on field trips to explain how carbon neutrality and carbon offsets work.
 Imagine doing such a field trip with a mayor, superintendent of schools, president of the Chamber of Commerce, etc.

 - Support CNI's long term vision.
 Offsets aren't it.
 They are a stepping stone.
 Our long term vision is to ignite a leadership movement and reinvigorate public service.
 Along the way, we're going to help all of Indiana become carbon neutral ASAP.
 No other organization has this vision or goal.